(Bible verses quoted are from NKJV unless otherwise noted)

 Jeremiah 23:5-6 “Behold, the days are coming says the LORD, ‘That I will raise to David a Branch of righteousness; A King shall reign and prosper, And execute judgment and righteousness in the earth.
 In His days Judah will be saved, And Israel will dwell safely; Now this is His name by which He will be called: THE LORD OUR RIGHTEOUSNESS.”

 This is also confirmed by 1 Corinthians 10:1-4 “Moreover, brethren, I do not want you to be unaware that all our fathers were under the cloud, all passed through the sea, all were baptized into Moses in the cloud and in the sea, all ate the same spiritual food, and all drank the same spiritual drink.
 For they drank of that spiritual Rock that followed them, and that Rock was Christ.”

 MELCHIZEDEK POSSESSED ETERNAL LIFE

 Paul states in the last half of Hebrews 7:3 that Melchizedek has neither beginning of day or end of life.
 There are two supporting scriptures for this statement.
-Micah 5:2 “But you, Bethlehem Ephrathah, though you are little among the thousands of Judah, yet out of you shall come forth to me the One to be ruler in Israel, whose going forth are going forth from of old, from everlasting.”
-Revelation 1:8 “I am the Alpha and the Omega, the Beginning and the End “says the Lord. “who is and who was and who is to come, the Almighty.”
+Micah 5:2 “But you, Bethlehem Ephrathah, though you are little among the thousands of Judah, Yet out of you shall come forth to Me The One to be Ruler in Israel, Whose goings forth are from of old, From everlasting.”
+Revelation 1:8 “I am the Alpha and the Omega, the Beginning and the End “says the Lord, “who is and who was and who is to come, the Almighty.”